Demonstrate Expertise Example

 You don’t want them to rely on price alone because price doesn’t tell the whole story (see our article on price justification).

-Users on your page are aware of what’s out there so if they don’t get a compelling reason to stick around, they will bounce.
-This is where demonstrating expertise comes into play.
+Users on your page are aware of what’s out there so if they don’t get a compelling reason to stick around, they will leave.
+To create a more sticky experience, demonstrate expertise.

 – Talk about the hard science of getting the ingredients to work just right.